Skip to main content

 What is Collaborating, Learning, and Adapting (CLA)?

-In 2012, USAID’s Bureau for Policy, Planning and Learning (PPL) introduced the concept of collaborating, learning, and adapting as the Agency’s approach to organizational learning and adaptive management throughout USAID’s Program Cycle.
-Collaborating, Learning, and Adapting (CLA)is intended to help USAID and its partners address common challenges that pervade international development assistance, including when:
+In 2012, USAID’s Bureau for Planning, Learning, and Resource Management (PLR) introduced the concept of collaborating, learning, and adapting as the Agency’s approach to organizational learning and adaptive management throughout USAID’s Program Cycle.
+CLA is intended to help USAID and its partners address common challenges that pervade international development assistance, including when:

 As development practitioners, USAID staff and implementing partners do their best to avoid these common pitfalls.
 However, significant demands on time, limited resources, and a need to show immediate results often means that collaborating, learning, and adapting effectively to overcome these challenges remains elusive.